-North San Juan, CA — North San Juan resident, part-time chemtrail researcher and amateur ionizing radiation hobbyist Skyy Wolford announced to a somewhat disinterested crowd out in front of the Sierra Super Stop that Sedona, Arizona is an elaborate hoax and does not exist.
-Mr. Wolford, who was recently in the news following his landmark Wi-Fi disability settlement, has been studying what he calls “the Sedona anomaly” for the past 3 years.
+North San Juan, CA — North San Juan resident, part-time chemtrail research, and amateur ionizing radiation hobbyist Skyy Wolford announced to a somewhat disinterested crowd out in front of the Sierra Super Stop that Sedona, Arizona is an elaborate hoax and does not exist.
+Mr. Wolford, recently in the news following his landmark 5G disability settlement, has been studying what he calls “the Sedona anomaly” for the past three years.

 “There’s this thing I learned on the Internet called the Bielefeld effect,” said a mood-elevated Mr. Wolford in a Gish Gallop telephone interview.
-“It’s where there’s this illusion that some place actually exists.
+“It’s where there’s this illusion that someplace exists.
 People talk about it.
 They even claim to know people there.
 But it’s all fake.
-They’re either part of the conspiracy to keep the hoax alive, or they’re delusional.
-What’s even more interesting, is that this effect has become more pronounced after Hillary Clinton made a so-called ‘campaign stop’ in the fictitious spiritual town.
-Really interesting.
+They’re either part of the conspiracy to keep the hoax alive or delusional.
+Even more interesting is that this effect has become more pronounced after Hillary Clinton made a so-called ‘campaign stop’ in the fictitious spiritual town.
+Interesting.
 Think about how far this conspiracy goes up the chain of command.”

-The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not actually exist, but is an illusion propagated by various Illuminati forces.
+The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not exist but is an illusion propagated by various Illuminati forces.
 Originally an internet phenomenon, the effect has since spread to other hoax cities like Sedona, Arizona.
-To this day German Chancellor Angela Merkel, refers to Bielefeld in her speeches, even though the city doesn’t actually exist.
+To this day, German Chancellor Angela Merkel refers to Bielefeld in her speeches, even though the city doesn’t exist.

 Gish Gallop reached out to the local community and asked them Mr. Wolford’s three questions.